valleyjo/win.files/README.md

 Also included:

-1. a nice .gitconfig (be sure to put your own name and email in it)
+1. .gitconfig (be sure to put your own name and email in it)
 2. ConEmu and Console2 settings
-3. a vimrc
+3. _vimrc
-4. a .agignore
+4. .agignore
-5. a few vim plugins and colorschemes (default is solarized)
+5. a few vim plugins and colorschemes